Smithsonian Journeys Experts

-Preston Scott is the Curator of the Bhutan Program at the Smithsonian Folklife Festival in 2008, which was then the largest presentation of Bhutanese life and culture ever hosted outside of the remote Himalayan Kingdom.
-He also has served as an advisor to the Royal Government of Bhutan on several environmental and cultural conservation projects and is a frequent traveler to the eastern Himalayas.
-Preston has participated in environmental conflict resolution initiatives in more than twenty countries around the world.
+Preston Scott was the Curator of the Bhutan Program at the Smithsonian Folklife Festival in 2008, which was then the largest presentation of Bhutanese life and culture ever hosted outside of the remote Himalayan Kingdom.
+He also has served as an advisor to the Royal Government of Bhutan on several environmental and cultural projects and is a frequent traveler to the eastern Himalayas.
+Throughout his professional career, Preston has worked in more than thirty countries around the world.
 He also was the Curator of the Kenya Program at the Smithsonian Folklife Festival in 2014, and is preparing for a new program relating to Circus Arts for the Festival’s 50th Anniversary in 2017.

 A Q&A with Expert Preston Scott

 Q: What motivated you to become involved with the Royal Government of Bhutan?
 How has your personal connection with the country deepened over time?

 A: I was first approached by the Royal Government of Bhutan in 1998 to work on a host of environmental law issues relating to genetic resource management.
 This happened because of a talk I had been invited to deliver at a UN conference in France about these issues and how they could impact biodiversity conservation strategies worldwide—something of great interest to Bhutan (which is sometimes referred to regionally as the "land of medicinal plants").
 My work with Bhutan expanded to include some cultural issues, too; and that work ultimately led to development of the Bhutan program at the 2008 Smithsonian Folklife Festival in Washington, which was the largest celebration of Bhutanese life and culture ever hosted outside the kingdom.
 Such a broad range of professional projects with Bhutan over time has allowed me the privilege of meeting and becoming friends with many, many people from all walks of life from Bhutanese society—friendships that continue to grow.